Yester Castle: History

-Originally known as Yestred (from the Brythonic Ystrad, meaning strath or dale), the barony of Yester was granted by King William the Lion to Hugo de Giffard, a Norman immigrant given land in East Lothian during the reign of King David I.
+Originally known as Yestred (from the Brythonic Ystrad, meaning strath or dale), the barony of Yester was granted by King William the Lion to Hugo de Giffard, a Norman immigrant given land in East Lothian during the reign of King David I. Latin language documents note the location as Zester in vital records.

 The original stone keep, built before 1267, is generally considered to be by Sir Hugo de Giffard.
 A grandson of the first Laird of Yester, he served as a guardian of the young Alexander III of Scotland, and was by repute a magician and necromancer.
 Alexander III is known to have been at Yester on and around 24 May 1278, where he corresponded with Edward I of England.
 Following the Scots Wars of Independence, Yester was rebuilt as a castle of enceinte.

 In 1298, during the Battle of Falkirk, Alexander de Welles, Master of Torphichen Preceptory, was killed.
 Based on the heraldic evidence there is very little doubt that Alexander de Welles was a member of the Lincolnshire Welle(s) family.
 Also at Falkirk was Adam de Welle(s) of Lincolnshire and of the Castle of Yester in Lothian, to whom the English King Edward I, during his occupation of Scotland, gave various properties confiscated from the Lothian nobility and gentry.

 In 1357, there being no male line left of the Giffards, Joanna, a daughter and co-heiress, of the last Sir Hugo de Giffard, married Sir William [or Thomas] de la Haye of Peebles, of Locherworth (Locherwart), the Sheriff of Peebles.
 He was invested with the barony and lands of Yester through his wife.
 The barony has stayed with the Hay family ever since.